 You can also go canyoning, jumping, and abseiling down the cascading falls.

-Due to its altitude of 550 metres above sea level, Curepipe has cooler weather in the hot summer months than the rest of the island, so it’s a good place to visit if you want a break from the heat.
+Due to its altitude of 550m (1804ft) above sea level, Curepipe has cooler weather in the hot summer months than the rest of the island destinations, so it’s an excellent place to visit if you want a break from the heat.
 It gets a lot of rain so pack a waterproof jacket.

 Curepipe is well connected by bus to other towns on the island, so you can easily visit the town if you don’t have your own rental car.
 However, if you’d like to see some of the attractions near the town you’ll need to get taxis.

-Solo travellers will enjoy browsing Curepipe’s shops and the historical Domaine des Aubineaux, while adventure travellers should definitely have hiking and canyoning Tamarind Falls in their must-do list.
+Solo travelers in Mauritius will enjoy browsing Curepipe’s shops and the historical Domaine des Aubineaux, while adventure travelers should definitely have hiking and canyoning Tamarind Falls on their must-do list.